jensfr1/smartathome/README.md

 ## Node-Red Flows
 ### KNX to AnyDevice
 * Example to switch any device connected to Node-Red with a KNX Sesnor like the MDT Glastaster 2.
-In thise proof of concept I am switch a Sheely device with the MDT Glastaster. <br />
+In this proof of concept I am switching a Sheely device with the MDT Glastaster. <br />
 Node-Red Flow: <br />
 https://github.com/jensfr1/smartathome/blob/master/knx_externalswitch.js
 ![Example](img/mdt_shelly.png)

 ### AnyDevice to KNX
 * Example on how to switch a KNX actor with any Device which can be connected to Node-Red.
-This examples shows a Xiomi Mi switch to control an KNX Actor. <br /> Node-Red Flow: <br />
+This examples shows a Xiomi Mi switch to control a KNX Actor. <br /> Node-Red Flow: <br />
 https://github.com/jensfr1/smartathome/blob/master/mi_knx.js
 ![Example](img/miswitch_knx.png)